This project is currently on hold. Please be patient while we continue to work through the logistics in making this property a reality.

 What is the timeline for the project?

+This project is currently on hold.
 Grady Ranch will go through an extensive County approvals process that will include a complete environmental review, which takes many months.
-Public hearings are anticipated to take place in mid-2016.
+Public hearings are anticipated to take place in-2017.

 How can I sign up to be on the interest list?